padre-lab-eu/pypads_examples/README.md

 # pypads_examples
 This repository includes a set of examples how to use pypads

-# Running the notebook
+# Running the example
-- pip install jupyter
-- pip install padrepads
+- pip install pypads
 - pip install scikit-learn
-- pip install matplotlib
-- Install curl package